cpeikert/CollimationSieve/README.md

   (i.e., any vector shorter than `threshold * L` is discarded).

 * Small parameters like `log N=150`, `log L=16`, `log S=16` will cause
-  the sieve to finish relatively quickly (and using relatively little memory), and will give you an idea of how it works and how to interpret the output.
+  the sieve to finish relatively quickly (and use relatively little memory), and will give you an idea of how it works and how to interpret the output.